 Phonics at Abbots Ripton Church of England Primary School

 We believe that learning phonics is a crucial skill to support children in becoming early readers and writers.
-We know that this skill has to be practised and applied daily and this is given priority in our school day.
+We know that this skill has to be practised, and applied daily and this is given priority in our school day.
 We also want our children to love reading and books, and so we use the Story Time Phonics resources to ensure that children link the learning of phonics to the joy of reading books.
 Our data shows that this resource, despite not being in the government list of accredited schemes, has a significant impact on our children's learning to read.

 Story Time Phonics helps us teach phonics systematically in a lively active way in Reception and Year 1.
 The Phonic Fairy delivers a book to the Reception classroom when a new sound is being learnt, in a book bag, and the Tricky Troll puppet supports the learning of the tricky words linked to each phase.
 There is a ‘caption action’ for each new sound and sound mats to support the recognition of graphemes for spelling.